 Parrots with compromised immune systems are most susceptible to mold.
 If your parrot is healthy, it’s less likely to get aspergillosis, even if it comes into contact with mold.

 Mold can kill parrots if they’re exposed to it for too long.
 After several weeks spent in a cage with mold, a parrot will eventually die from respiratory issues.

 However, long before it reaches this fatal stage, the parrot will grow ill.
 It will:

 - Become lethargic

 - Have difficulty breathing

-This usually happens when a parrot’s cage is not cleaned out frequently enough.
-It may be left dirty or damp long enough for mold to grow.
-If this happens several times a year, your parrot’s life will be in danger.
+This usually happens when a parrot’s cage isn’t cleaned frequently enough.
+It may be left dirty or damp for long enough for mold to grow.

 Black Mold vs. Other Types of Mold

-Black mold can damage the lungs, brain, and nervous system of those who inhale it.
+Black mold can damage the brain, nervous, or respiratory system of those who inhale it.
 In parrots, black mold results in mycotoxin-based diseases.

-However, before this sickness develops, the parrot will begin fighting a fungal infection that a human would most likely be able to resist.
+However, before this sickness develops, the parrot will struggle to fight off a fungal infection that a human would most likely be able to resist.
 All types of mold are harmful to parrots.